OzTamir/oZip/README.rst

 in the format design and in my implementation.
 Just a few of the planned
 improvements:

--  Packaging oZip as a CLI tool using setuptools
 -  Adding a testing suite and make sure oZip plays nice on different platforms
 -  Optimize both speed and compression ratio
 -  Adding one of the LZ flavours to improve compression ratio
--  Creating a packaged executable with a simple GUI

 License
 -------